turtacn/mha4rdb/README.md

 * **Virtual IP**: Provides a unified access point.
 * **HCI Service**: The control plane of the HCI infrastructure software, accessing the database via the VIP and interacting with the Agents via the MHA Client library to obtain status.

-For a more detailed architecture design, please refer to the [Architecture Design Document](https://www.google.com/search?q=docs/architecture.md).
+For a more detailed architecture design, please refer to the [架构设计 / Architecture Design Document](docs/architecture.md).

 ## 4. Deployment Modes